bogdanpetru/react-masonry/README.md

 - [ ] fix edge case where an item is bigger than the container
 - [ ] add prettier
 - [ ] update stone positions on props change that influence positioning
+- [ ] add possibility to stack in different ways